 How is BSE Diagnosed?

-BSE is a federally reportable disease in Canada, under the authority of the Health of Animals Act..
+BSE is a federally reportable disease in Canada, under the authority of the Health of Animals Act and also is provincially reportable under the Alberta Animal Health Act.
 Suspected neurological cases of BSE must be reported to the Canadian Food Inspection Agency (CFIA).

 There is no test to diagnose BSE in live animals.
 The disease can only be confirmed by testing the animal’s brain after death.
 Immunohistochemistry (IHC) is the international gold standard for confirmatory testing.
-This procedure takes up to five days before results are available.
-The CFIA has approved a number of rapid tests for BSE, which decrease the testing time by half.
-Alberta Agriculture and Food (AF) has chosen to use the Bio-Rad TeSeE® ELISA kit as a rapid screening test for BSE.
-This test is being conducted in an enhanced Biosecurity Level II facility.
-All tests producing a reaction will be confirmed by IHC at CFIA's National Centre for Foreign Animal Disease (NCFAD) in Winnipeg.
+This procedure takes a few days before results are available.
+The CFIA has approved a number of rapid (screening) tests for BSE, which significantly decrease the testing time.
+All tests producing a reaction are confirmed by IHC (and other methods) at CFIA's National and International Reference Laboratory for BSE in Lethbridge, Alberta (Canada).

 Do We Have BSE in Canada?

-BSE has been diagnosed in Canada 15 times.
-In none of these cases, any part entered to the human food suply or animal feed chain.
-The first case, in 1993, was found in a purebred beef cow imported from Great Britain in 1987.
-Also, a dairy cow diagnosed with BSE in the United States in December 2003 originated from a farm in Alberta.
-It was born prior to the implementation of the ruminant-to-ruminant feed ban in August 1997.
-In all cases, the CFIA has conducted extensive investigations, tested and depopulated large numbers of cattle of the same birth cohort (those born within 12 months of the infected animal) of those tested positive.
+Canada has had 19 BSE cases in cattle born in Canada.
+In all cases, no part of the animal entered the human food supply or animal feed chain.
+In addition, in 1993 BSE was found in a purebred beef cow which was imported from Great Britain in 1987.
+Also, in December 2003, a dairy cow which was diagnosed with BSE in the United States, originated from a farm in Alberta.
+In all cases, the CFIA located the farm of origin, conducted an epidemiological investigation and depopulated cattle of the same birth cohort (those born within 12 months of the infected animal) of the positive animal.
 None of the birth cohorts have tested positive to date.
-The CFIA investigation also looks for the farm of origin, where it performs and extensive epidemiological study.

-Of the 15 cases reported in Canada, ten of them have been diagnosed in Alberta, where they were sampled by veterinarians and submitted for testing under the Canada-Alberta BSE Surveillance Program (CABSESP).
+Of the 19 cases reported in Canada, 14 of them have been diagnosed in Alberta, where they were sampled by veterinarians and submitted for testing under the Canada and Alberta BSE Surveillance Program (CABSESP).

 What are the Trade Implications of BSE?

-As a result of the first Canadian-born case of BSE reported in May 2003, over 30 countries, including the United States (US), placed trading restrictions on beef exports from Canada.
+As a result of the first Canadian-born case of BSE reported in May 2003, over 30 countries, including the United States (US), placed trade restrictions on beef exports from Canada.
 In August 2003, the US began allowing whole-muscle cuts from Canadian cattle less than 30 months of age into their country.
-On July 13, 2005, the US border opened to Canadian ruminants under 30 months of age.
-The cost of BSE to the Canadian cattle industry is estimated to be $7 billion.
+On July 13, 2005 the US border opened to Canadian ruminants under 30 months of age.

 Other countries known to have native cases of BSE include, the United Kingdom, Germany, France, Portugal, Denmark, Spain, Italy, Switzerland, the Netherlands, Finland, Greece, Belgium, Austria, Czech Republic, Ireland, Israel, Liechtenstein, Slovakia, Slovenia, Luxembourg and Japan.